manwar/theweeklychallenge/content/blog/map-tube-experimental.md

 Going back to the original question, how do I allow station metadata in the map file?

-My first instinct was to have it in the `"link"` attribute of `"station"` item.
-Since a station can be linked one or more stations, we could easily add metadata related to each linked stations.
+My first instinct was to include it in the `"link"` attribute of `"station"` element.
+Since a station can be linked one or more other stations, we could easily attach metadata related to each linked station.

-Now next question is how to add metadata for `distance` and `duration` of each linked station?
+The next question then becomes how do we add metadata for the `distance` and `duration` of each linked station?

-So this link where station `L01` is linked to two stations `L02` and `L03`:
+For example, consider a station `L01` that is linked to two stations `L02` and `L03`:

 <br>